vinayakkashyap/toidiu.github.io/_pages/cocktails.md

 #### Bee's Knees

    - 2 Parts Gin
-   - ¾ Part Lime Juice
+   - ¾ Part Lemon Juice
    - ¾ Part Honey

     How to mix: Fill a shaker with ice cubes.
 Add all ingredients.
 Shake and strain into a chilled cocktail glass.